rajuvinay014/voiceassistant/README.md

 # voiceassistant
-to automate things and to make things interesting
+It is to make technology easier and to automate things and get expected results with the voice commands